penpot/penpot-files/README.md

 📚 [More info about Shared Libraries](https://help.penpot.app/user-guide/libraries/#shared-libraries)

 ## Collaborate ##

-We build this community together ❤️
-Your work and your knowledge can help someone else even if you think it wouldn't.
-Here's the place to share your libraries and templates or download the one you like.

 If you want to **contribute** with your own **libraries and designs** you can do it in two ways.